1stvamp/baskit/README.md

     git checkout https://github.com/isotoma/baskit.git
     cd baskit
     ./baskit
+    # We need to install this separately as we can't install and use within the same build
+    bin/pear install channel://pear.php.net/XML_Serializer-0.20.2
+    bin/pear install --alldeps PEAR_PackageFileManager
     bin/phing

     # You can also build a specific package by naming one of the following targets